Documentation Index

 | Spec-Driven Development | Write architecture-grounded specifications before implementation.
 CoreStory provides the architectural truth that standalone SDD tools can’t — ensuring specs describe delta changes constrained by what actually exists. | Spec-Driven Development |

-| Test Generation | Derive comprehensive test suites from CoreStory specifications — positive cases, negative cases, edge cases, error contracts, and idempotency tests. | Automated Test Generation |
+| Test Generation | Derive comprehensive test suites from CoreStory specifications — behavioral tests, E2E journey tests, edge cases, error contracts, and authorization matrices. | Spec-Driven Test Generation |

 | M&A Technical Due Diligence | Analyze acquisition targets using CoreStory to understand architecture, identify risks, assess technical debt, and evaluate integration complexity. | M&A Due Diligence |